-- Pipeline Operators: How do you typically find out about an emergency, and what protocols go into effect when a product release occurs on your system that your local emergency responders may not be aware of [behind the scenes]? - Emergency Responders: How will we deliver coordinated, prompt, reliable and actionable information to the whole community about what is happening?
-(Mission: Response; Public Information & Warning) - Pipeline Operators: Do you always know where emergency responders will set up an incident Command Post (ICP)? - Emergency Responders: How will we establish and maintain a unified and coordinated operations structure that appropriately integrates all critical stakeholders and supports the execution of core capabilities?
-(Mission: Response; Operational Coordination)
+- Emergency Responders: How will we deliver coordinated, prompt, reliable and actionable information to the whole community about what is happening?
+(Mission: Response; Public Information & Warning) - Emergency Responders: How will we establish and maintain a unified and coordinated operations structure that appropriately integrates all critical stakeholders and supports the execution of core capabilities?
+(Mission: Response; Operational Coordination) - Emergency Responders: How can we ensure the capacity for timely communications in support of security, situational awareness, and operations by any and all means available, among and between affected communities in the impact area and all response forces?
+(Mission: Response; Operational Communications) - At the scene between emergency responders and pipeline operators?
+Between field pipeline personnel and Control Centers / SCADA Centers?